Kolak (food)

-Kolak (or kolek) is an Indonesian dessert based on palm sugar or coconut sugar, coconut milk, and pandanus leaf (P. amaryllifolius).
+Kolak (or kolek) is an Indonesian sweet dessert based on palm sugar or coconut sugar, coconut milk, and pandanus leaf (P. amaryllifolius).
 A variation in which banana is added, is called kolak pisang or banana kolak.
-Other variations may add ingredients such as pumpkins, sweet potatoes, jackfruit, plantains, cassava, rice balls, and tapioca pearls.
+Other variations may add ingredients such as pumpkins, sweet potatoes, jackfruit, plantains, cassava, rice balls, tapioca pearls, and kolang-kaling (aren palm fruit).
 It is usually served warm or at room temperature, but some prefer it cold.

-In Indonesia, kolak is a popular iftar dish during the holy month of Ramadan and is also a popular street food.
+In Indonesia, kolak is a popular iftar dish, locally known as tajil (sugary snacks and drinks consumed to break the fast) during the holy month of Ramadan, and is also a popular street food.

+Preparation

+Kolak is basically a dessert based on a sweet liquid made from the mixture of palm sugar and coconut milk.
+Blocks of palm sugar are crushed and liquified in boiling water, mixed together with coconut milk and pandanus leaf to add aroma.
+Additional fillings are added and boiled together in this hot sweet liquid.
+Popular kolak contents including sliced banana, diced sweet potato, ground sweet potato balls, diced pumpkin, jackfruit, and aren palm fruit locally known as kolang-kaling.

+Traditionally kolak served warm right after it was cooked and ready, or at room temperature.
+However, some variant might add ice cubes as sweet cold dessert according to individual preferences.

+Variants

+These are variants of kolak.
+Sometimes a combo is presented in a serving, for example kolak pisang that contains slices of banana is often combined with diced sweet potato and kolang-kaling sugar palm fruit.
+Some recipes might add tapioca pearls.